-The rumours are true – a new security hut has been installed beside the Buzludzha Monument, and there’s now a full-time guard watching over it.
-Previous entry points have been sealed, and it is currently no longer possible for visitors to gain access to the monument's interior.
+The rumours are true—a new security hut has been installed beside the Buzludzha Memorial House, and there’s now a full-time guard watching over it.
+Previous entry points have been sealed, and it is currently no longer possible for visitors to gain access to the monument’s interior.

 Visitor numbers have reached a new high in recent months, with around 100 people arriving at the monument on any given day.
 The recent record was approximately 400 visitors, on the last day of April 2018.
 Some of those visitors are leaving graffiti, others are taking souvenirs… but with no maintenance or visitor infrastructure provided, even the most casual and well-meaning of visitors to Buzludzha, arriving in these numbers, are serving to further accelerate the monument’s decay.

-Buzludzha has reached the stage that if it isn’t preserved soon, there isn’t going to be anything left of the interior worth preserving.
+Buzludzha has reached the stage where if it isn’t preserved soon, there isn’t going to be anything left of the interior worth preserving.

-We had a massive success recently, when our application to Europa Nostra resulted in having Buzludzha recognised as one of the seven most endangered heritage sites in Europe.
+We celebrated a massive success recently, when an application to Europa Nostra resulted in having Buzludzha recognised as one of the seven most endangered heritage sites in Europe.
 This is huge.
 It means more visibility, more discussion, and a greater chance of securing funding.
 It also puts a lot of pressure on local government to engage with potential plans for preservation.

 Later this year a full action plan will be drawn up.
 All being well, the project should then be able to move ahead: first conducting a structural survey to establish the condition of Buzludzha’s concrete, steel and rebar skeleton; and then fixing the roof, installing new windows, and fully draining the moisture from the monument’s interior spaces.